wanhmr/TPEventBus/README.md

     ```
     Register and unregister your subscriber.

-    Notice: **When the observer is released, it will be automatically unregistered.**
+    Notice: **When the subscriber is released, it will be automatically unregistered.**

    ```Swift
    // Register